StroppaFR/mathrandomcrack/README.md

 *Disclaimer: This tool is made for educational purposes only.
 Please don't use it to break into stuff.*

+## Archived tool

+This tool is now archived and will no longer receive updates.
+V8 implementation of `Math.random()` was updated with [this commit](https://github.com/v8/v8/commit/0596ead5b04f5988d7742c2a4559637a4f81b849).
+It changes the internal PRNG from XorShift128 to the nonlinear XorShift128+, effectively breaking the attack implemented here.

+Note that seed-recovery attacks based on symbolic execution and SMT solvers should still work with minor tweaks.

 ## What is this?

 This tool can be used to recover the internal state of the V8 implementation of `Math.random()` knowing enough bits of randomly generated values.
 The values don't have to be successive and the position of the known bits can vary.